tkantar/customer_management/README.md

 Customer Management Project<br/>
 This project is a simple customer management application developed with Spring Boot for the backend and React for the frontend.
 Postgres is used as the database.<br/>

-Prerequisites
+Prerequisites<br/>
-Before running the project, make sure you have the following prerequisites installed on your system:
+Before running the project, make sure you have the following prerequisites installed on your system:<br/>

 Java 11 or higher
 Maven for dependency management in the backend